NU-CUCIS/ElemNet/elemnet/README.md

 `python dl_regressors.py --config_file sample/sample-run.config`

 The config file defines the loss_type, training_data_path, test_data_path, label, input_type [elements_tl for ElemNEt] and other runtime parameters.
 For transfer learning, you need to set 'model_path' [e.g. sample/sample_model].
+The output log from this sample run is provided in the `sample/sample.log` file.

 ## Developer Team